Kurento/kurento/source/knowledge/memory_fragmentation.rst

    sudo apt-get update && sudo apt-get install --yes libjemalloc1

-*jemalloc* is installed as a standalone library.
+Jemalloc is installed as a standalone library.
 To actually use it, you need to preload it when launching KMS:

 .. code-block:: shell

    LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libjemalloc.so.1  /usr/bin/kurento-media-server

-This will use jemalloc with its default configuration, which should be good enough for normal operation.
+This will use Jemalloc with its default configuration, which should be good enough for normal operation.

-If you know how to fine-tune the allocator with better settings than the default ones, you can do so on the command line too.
-A useful environment variable to learn more about the internals of *jemalloc* is ``MALLOC_CONF``.
+If you know how to fine-tune the allocator with better settings than the default ones, you can do so with the ``MALLOC_CONF`` environment variable.
 For example:

 .. code-block:: shell

    export MALLOC_CONF=stats_print:true
    LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libjemalloc.so.1  /usr/bin/kurento-media-server

-This will cause KMS to dump memory usage statistics when exiting.
-Those statistics may be used to tune *jemalloc* and define the configuration to use.
+This would cause KMS to dump memory usage statistics when exiting.
+Those statistics could then be used to tune Jemalloc and define the configuration to use.

 .. note::

-   To use *jemalloc* from inside a Docker container, you'll want to make a custom image that is derived from the official one, where the required package is installed and the Docker Entrypoint script has been modified to add the library preloading step.
+   To use Jemalloc from inside a Docker container, you'll want to make a custom image that is derived from the official one, where the required package is installed and the Docker Entrypoint script has been modified to add the library preloading step.

    There is some additional information about how to start making a customized image in :ref:`faq-docker`.